NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/policy-observatory.md

 The GDPR has its strengths regarding participatory decision-making, but it has also weaknesses in regulating profiling algorithms and its focus on fully automated decision-making.

-* <a href="https://gdpr-info.eu/art-35-gdpr/" target="\_blank"> Participatory DPIA (art.
+* <a href="https://gdpr-info.eu/art-35-gdpr/" target="\_blank"> Participatory Data Privacy Impact Assessment (DPIA) (art.
 35 sub 9)</a> – This provision mandates that in cases where a Data Privacy Impact Assessment (DPIA) is obligatory, the opinions of data subjects regarding the planned data processing shall be seeked.
 This is a powerful legal mechanism to foster collaborative algorithm development.
 Nevertheless, the inclusion of data subjects in this manner is scarcely observed in practice;
 * <a href="https://gdpr-info.eu/art-22-gdpr/" target="\_blank"> Automated decision-making (art.
 22 sub 2)</a> – Ongoing legal uncertainty what exactly is 'automated decision-making' and 'meaningful human interaction' given the <a href="[https://](https://curia.europa.eu/juris/liste.jsf?num=C-634/21)" target="_blank">Schüfa court</a> ruling by the Court of Justice of the European Union (CJEU).

 #### Article summarizing interaction GDPR and AI Act regarding data collection for debiasing